TsahiElhadad/SimulatorWebApp/README.md

 ## Compile and run
 To download and set up 'SimulatorWebApp' application, follow these steps:
 1. Download 'SimulatorWebApp' app from GitHub
-2. Import the project in Visual studio Code (for example)
+2. Import the project in Visual Studio Code (for example)
 3. Run the
 4. Click the connect button and follow the instructions
 5. Enjoy!